guilamu/free-transactional-email-services-comparison/README.md

 - **Accuracy**: Always verify limits on official provider sites before committing
 - **Affiliation**: No affiliate relationships with any provider

-## 🐛 Found an issue?
+## 🐛 Found an issue, want to add a new provider?

-[Open an issue](https://github.com/guilamu/free-transactional-email-services-comparison/issues/new) or submit a PR!
+[Open an issue](https://github.com/guilamu/free-transactional-email-services-comparison/issues/new/choose) or submit a PR!

 ## 🙏 Credits